Fizzyfog/holbertonschool-simple_shell/README.md

 **General**

-* All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+* Compilation: Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-* A README.md file, at the root of the folder of the project is mandatory
 * Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
 * Your shell should not have any memory leaks
 * No more than 5 functions per file
 * All your header files should be include guarded
-* Use system calls only when you need to (why?)

 ----------